AntonRydahl/CSTR/README.md

 Getting Started
 ---------------
 Start out by navigating to <https://thinlinc.gbar.dtu.dk/main/>.
 In the top left corner, click *Applications* and select *DTU*.
 In order to get the result nicely displayed, open *xterm (VirtualGL-application-node)*.
+If you choose to use another terminal on thinlinc, the Matlab driver will not work and the results will not be displayed.

 Create a new directory where you can run the code.
 For instance, type
 ```